Jorge Artiles Montero

 Trapped Inside the Embassy

 After the Mariel Boatlift drew the thousands away, the compound emptied, but not for Jorge and the others denied exit.
-While over 125,000 Cubans departed through the port of Mariel between April and October 1980, the Cuban government singled out those it blamed most for the crisis: the people who had physically broken into the embassy by bus.
-Jorge was among those denied salvoconductos (safe-conduct passes) and refused permission to leave Cuba.
+The Cuban government branded them instigators and denied them salvoconductos (safe-conduct passes), refusing them permission to leave Cuba.
 They remained trapped inside the Peruvian embassy for over four years.
 The initial chaos gave way to a different kind of suffering: the slow, grinding torment of indefinite confinement.
 Days bled into months, months into years.
-Outside the embassy walls, the Mariel exodus came and went.
-Life in Cuba continued without them.
-Inside, Jorge and his companions waited in limbo, neither free to leave nor willing to surrender to the Cuban authorities who would certainly imprison them.
-They had no timeline, no assurances, and no way of knowing if their situation would ever change.
+Jorge and his companions waited in limbo, neither free to leave nor willing to surrender to the Cuban authorities who would certainly imprison them.
+Inside those walls, Jorge would forge indescribable bonds with the men aboard those three buses, chief among them Joaquín Leal Sánchez and Antonio Díaz Ortega.

 Marriage, Defiance, and Prison